-Menopause gives your partner a non-negotiable kick up the butt to get real with herself and with you.
-She needs to shed all that no longer serves her in preparation for her death so she dies without regrets, unfinished business, less to shed as a soul.
-She needs to become more natural, genuine and authentic.
-She needs to express the truth of who she is before it's too late.
+Menopause gives you and your partner a non-negotiable kick up the butt to get real with themselves and with you.
+We need to shed all that no longer serves us in preparation for our wise woman years so we live without regrets, unfinished business and less to shed as a soul as we enter the new phase of our lives post-menopause.
+We need to become more natural, genuine and authentic.
+We need to express the truth of who we are.

 The clock is ticking.
 Time is running out.
 This sense of urgency tells us we need to do something NOW.
 We need to stop settling for less.
 We need to stop making excuses.
-We need to start accepting MORE
+We need to start accepting MORE.

-Knowing what to expect, you're halfway there to being able to thrive through this natural change of life.
-Just know your partner will never go "back to normal" or the way you used to be.
+Knowing what to expect, we are halfway to thriving through this natural change of life.
+Just know we will never go "back to normal" or the way we used to be.
 Why go through such an incredible journey and be the same as when you began?

 Ok, perimenopause is not all rainbows and unicorns!
-But there are upsides to your partner shedding her inhibitions, losing her filter and speaking her mind.
+But there are upsides to shedding our inhibitions, losing her filter and speaking our mind.
 Menopause is the wake-up call.
-Your partner is being asked to let every old preconceived notion, every old self-limiting belief or pattern go.
-She is being asked to surrender all that she believed of herself, to remember the truth of who we are.
+You and your partner are being asked to let every old preconceived notion, every old self-limiting belief or pattern go.
+We are being asked to surrender all that we believed of ourselves, to remember the truth of who we are.
 It's about remembering that we are a divine being, playing in our life right now.